Artists: you do not need to purchase every item before the first class, supplies can be accumulated over time.

 The following materials may be found in several locations:

-Locally:at Michael's (www.michaels.com), A.C.Moore (www.acmoore.com), Drawing Board Plus (926 N. East St. in Frederick, Maryland) and JoAnn Fabrics (www.JoAnn.com) You can print out 40%-50% off a single item coupons from these websites or cut them out of the newspaper and use them for most of your supplies.
+Locally in Frederick, Maryland: at Michael's (www.michaels.com), A.C.Moore (www.acmoore.com), The Colorful Canvas (308 Delaware Road in Frederick, Maryland) and JoAnn Fabrics (www.JoAnn.com) You can print out 40%-50% off a single item coupons from these websites or cut them out of the newspaper and use them for most of your supplies.
+Howard's Art shop in Hagerstown, Maryland is also an excellent art supply source.
 Local prices for art materials will be quite a bit higher than art supplies purchased online.

 Required Oil Paints : Winsor Newton Professional Grade (do not buy "Winton" the student grade, the colors are diluted with fillers): alizarin crimson, cad. yellow light, yellow ochre, burnt sienna, burnt umber, cerulean blue, french ultramarine blue, viridian, sap green, ivory black